Education Resources for Diversity, Equity, Inclusion, and Belonging

 Visit a museum or another local spot to learn more about the local Indigenous people.

-• The San Mateo History Museum in downtown Redwood City has a fantastic display of local Native American history and artifacts (source of image of the Ohlone above).
+- The San Mateo History Museum in downtown Redwood City has a fantastic display of local Native American history and artifacts (source of image of the Ohlone above).

-• The Coyote Hills Regional Park has a display of Ohlone artifacts and celebrations.
+- The Coyote Hills Regional Park has a display of Ohlone artifacts and celebrations.

 Read about the contributions that Native Americans have made and are still making today.
-Did you know, for example, that lacrosse has roots in the popular Indigenous North American game of stickball
+Did you know, for example, that lacrosse has roots in the popular Indigenous North American game of stickball?

-Share book about Native American culture.
+Share a book about Native American culture.
+[For newsletter editor: This line for picture books.]

 Interested in learning more about how to talk about Thanksgiving in a more culturally relevant way with your children?
 Check out these resources: